sweepai-dev/fern-typescript/README.md

 Every generator is written in the same programming language as the artifacts it produces.
 We strongly emphasize idiomatic code generation, ensuring all generated SDKs and server-side code feels hand-written and is easy to understand.

-The compilers in this repository handle the generation of code based on a definition of an API in Fern _intermediate representation_, or IR for short.
+The generators in this repository handle the generation of code based on a definition of an API in Fern _intermediate representation_, or IR for short.
 This is a normalized, Fern specific definition of an API containing all details such as its endpoints, models, etc.

-Fern itself handles the transformation from either a Fern or OpenAPI definition into IR, after which a language-specific compiler - such as this one - takes over, and turns the IR into production-ready code.
+Fern itself handles the transformation from either a Fern or OpenAPI definition into IR, after which a language-specific generator - such as this one - takes over, and turns the IR into production-ready code.

 ## What is Fern?